SWaeldchen/swaeldchen.github.io/_posts/2023-01-04-FI_Merlin-Arthur.md

 <!--more-->

-In [last post] we discussed the difficulties that arise if one aims to model the data distribution to determine important features following according to high Mutual Information or Shapley Values.
-Now, we explain how this issue can be circumvented by desgining an inherently interpretable classifier thorugh an interactive classification setup.
+In <a href="/blog/2023/FI_Preliminaries/">a previous post</a> we discussed the difficulties that arise if one aims to model the data distribution to determine important features following according to high Mutual Information or Shapley Values.
+Now, we explain how this issue can be circumvented by designing an inherently interpretable classifier thorugh an interactive classification setup.

 ### Interactive Classification